Is San Miguel de Allende safe? What to expect as a tourist

 Is San Miguel de Allende safe?

-In this guide, we’ll cover travel safety in San Miguel de Allende so you can learn about some of the most common crimes to ensure your trip here is a safe one.
+In this guide, we’ll look at travel safety in San Miguel de Allende so you can learn about some of the most common crimes to ensure your trip here is a safe one.

 is san miguel de allende safety

-With all the advice and travel safety tips from this page, you should be able to visit San Miguel de Allende and avoid the common pitfalls that can/do happen to some first-time or unsophisticated travelers who visit this enchanting city.
+With all the advice and travel safety tips from this page, you should be able to visit San Miguel de Allende and avoid the common pitfalls.
+These can/do happen to some first-time or unsophisticated travellers who visit this enchanting city.

 How safe is San Miguel de Allende right now?